Frequently Asked Questions

 How can I receive funding or recognition for my project?

 We offer programs throughout the year to support your research project or creative activity.
-See our “UROP Opportunities” page for information, deadlines and links to application forms.
+See our “UROP Recognition and Funding” page for information, deadlines and links to application forms.

 Can I apply for UROP funding if I'm working as part of a lab?